ADHD

 Common questions about the ASRS v1.1 assessment.

 • The Adult ADHD Self‑Report Scale (ASRS) v1.1 is a self‑administered questionnaire created by the World Health Organization and Harvard researchers to screen for ADHD symptoms in adults.
 It contains 18 items reflecting DSM‑IV‑TR criteria, with a six‑item short screener (Part A) that is highly predictive of an ADHD diagnosis.
 The tool was designed to provide a quick, standardized method for identifying adults who may benefit from a full clinical evaluation.
 Adult ADHD often goes undiagnosed despite causing significant impairment in work, relationships and daily functioning.
 The ASRS fills a critical gap by offering a validated, accessible screening tool that can be completed in about 5 minutes.
-Research shows that up to 4.4% of adults have ADHD, yet many remain unidentified until later in life.
+Adult ADHD prevalence is estimated at roughly 4.4% (Kessler et al., 2006, NCS-R), with more recent CDC surveys reporting somewhat higher rates; many adults remain unidentified until later in life.

 • Each item uses a five‑point frequency scale: Never = 0, Rarely = 1, Sometimes = 2, Often = 3, Very Often = 4.
 Add the first six items to obtain your Part A score (0–24).
 A score of 14 or more is considered a positive screen.
 Sum the remaining twelve items to get a Part B score (0–48); scores of 27 or higher are clinically significant.
 Combining all 18 items yields a total score (0–72) that can be compared to normative data—scores 40 or more fall above the 79th percentile in the general population.